hamish2014/FreeCAD_assembly2/README.md

   * axial constraint
   * plane constraint
   * part importing
-  * an update imported part button for updating parts imported using the assembly 2 workbench
+  * updating of parts already imported

 Limitations
   * Poor constraint solver which may fail or take excessively long for complicated assemblies